 You are no longer filing jointly.

-Your happiness, your life’s meaning, your taxes and even your peace of mind are now your responsibility.
+Your happiness, your life’s meaning, your taxes and even your peace after divorce are your responsibility.

 Yes, it’s harder this way but adjusting to this new reality gets easier with time.

 This all brings me to the fact that you are the only person responsible for your life.

 As my friend and fellow author, Andreea, mentioned to me, the waves may be high and dangerous but you’re still in command of your boat.

 You have control only over your own life.